-*This blog post would not be at all possible without the many contributions of approximately 40 volunteers, presently or previously unemployed or underemployed (or both), who participated in this project during May/June 2015 through interviews and or questionnaire responses.
+*This blog post, like the previous one, remains focused as a direct-reflect piece with real people sharing their professional voices and experiences, presently or previously unemployed or underemployed (or both), who responded to participate in this project during May/June 2015 through interviews and or questionnaire responses.
 I thank each one of them for sharing their knowledge, their professional experiences, and sometimes personal ones.
 I’m still listening, still caring, and I hope others will continue doing so, or begin to do so, for all professionals in every state of being, but especially for those who have or are experiencing this as part of their professional journey.
-This post and the next have been written by compiling direct quotes or indirectly crafting language from the words, thoughts, ideas, and expressions of emotion derived from those participants’ responses who reached out to share their experiences.
-I consider myself humbled to have the opportunity to listen and read about their experiences and now know them better as people.
-I hope these posts may honor their intentions to remain as educators by bringing awareness to others.
+This post and the previous one were written by compiling direct quotes or indirectly crafting from the words, thoughts, ideas, and expressions of emotion derived from those participants’ responses who reached out to share their experiences.
+I consider myself humbled to have had the opportunity to listen and read about their experiences and I hope these two posts may honor their intentions to remain as educators and bring awareness.

 Long form – in three sections

 - “The minute you orphan that story, it owns you.
 It defines you the minute you do that, and then you consciously or unconsciously work your life around it.
 When you do differently, you become the author of it.”
 Brene Brown, Salon, Aug 25, 2015

 1. Foundation, foundation, foundation